VMware237/BankStatementAnalysis/README.md

 ### Interactive Dashboard Development
 - **Action**: Designed and deployed the Personal Finance Dashboard to display categorized financial data in an interactive format.
-- **Outcome**: Provided a holistic view of financial health, showcasing a total income of $328,214 in 2023 and highlighting key spending areas across both years.
+- **Outcome**: Provided a holistic view of financial health, showcasing a total income for 2023 and 2024, highlighting key spending areas across both years.

 ## Technical Stack
 - **Data Parsing and Categorization**: Python, Ollama Llama2 LLM